-Printing from Library Computers

-Students may not print more than 12 pages in the library.
-Students must ask before printing.

-Saving Work Created on School Computers

-Everything saved on library computers is deleted on a nightly basis.
-Therefore, students must save their work to a personal pen drive, Google drive or their Veracross file locker.
+- Printing from Library Computers Printing is limited to 12 pages in the library.
+Students must ask before printing. - Saving Work Created on School Computers Everything saved on library computers is deleted on a nightly basis.
+Therefore, students must save their work to a personal pendrive, Google drive or their Veracross file locker. - Headphones Students are encouraged to bring their personal headphones; the library does not have any to lend.

-Headphones

-Students are encouraged to bring their personal headphones; the library does not have any to lend.